Immunocore Holdings PLC Sponsored ADR (IMCR) Dips More Than Broader Markets: What You Should Know

-Any recent changes to analyst estimates for Immunocore Holdings PLC Sponsored ADR should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Immunocore Holdings PLC Sponsored ADR.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 5.08% higher within the past month.
 Immunocore Holdings PLC Sponsored ADR is currently sporting a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report